 And no-one seems to have dared seriously challenge Chancellor (and later Prime Minister) Gordon Brown who had a dreadful and damaging relationship with Prime Minister Blair.
 This did catastrophic damage in the run up to the Iraq War (see above).
 Also, according to Daniel Finkelstein (The Times 10 August 2016) Treasury officials working for Chancellor agreed to present his Chief Secretary (a Minister in the same department) with false budget figures in case the Chief Secretary told Prime Minister Tony Blair what was planned.

-It is not yet known whether officials challenged Prime Minister May’s decision to notify the UK’s Brexit from the EU under Article 50 without her apparently having any clear negotiation strategy nor having any chance of completing the necessary preparations before the two year deadline.
+It is not yet known whether officials challenged Prime Minister May’s decision to notify the UK’s Brexit from the EU under Article 50 without her apparently having any clear negotiating strategy nor having any chance of completing the necessary preparations before the two year deadline.
 The memoirs are going to be quite fascinating ...

 Many an essay can no doubt be written about the damage done to the Chinese people as a result of their inability to speak truth to their leaders.
-Prominent examples include President Mao's Great Leap Forward and Cultural Revolution, and the Chinese Government's initial failures to listen to those warning of the size of, and so tackle, the 21st Century SARS and Coronavirus epidemics.
+Prominent examples include President Mao's Great Leap Forward and Cultural Revolution, and the Chinese Government's initial failures to listen to those warning of the size of, and so tackle, the 21st Century SARS and COVID-19 Coronavirus epidemics.
 It was deeply sad that Dr Li Wenliang, who was silenced for trying to warn about the new coronavirus, was killed by the disease only weeks later.